This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Plant your berry bushes in a well prepared bed that includes plenty of well aged compost or manure.
 Add lots of compost to the hole you dig.
 You’ll need to have a well-drained but nutrient-rich soil for your bushes.

 They do best growing in a soil that has a pH of 5 -8.5.
 Think about the type of soil blueberry plants like – it is the same for these haskap berries.
+When in doubt, test your soil using one of these soil test kits.

 Plant them 4 – 6 feet apart and let your shrub just settle in the first year.
 Make sure to water the hole before planting and water again after filling in the hole.
 Be sure to water regularly for the first while.
 Consistent watering will go a long ways to helping your plants get established.